ColorSense: A Study on Color Vision in Machine Visual Recognition: Bridging Human Vision and Machine Vision

-Onto machine vision for visual recognition: the success of convolutional neural nets (CNNs)\cite{lecun1989backpropagation, Krizhevsky2009LearningML} has heavily relied on inductive biases such as translational invariance; and more recently, vision transformers (ViT)\cite{dosovitskiy2020image,deit} provide a new paradigm as to how we can use deep neural nets (DNNs) to learn useful image representations.
-However, unlike human vision, even though these models reach human-level performances on diverse tasks\cite{BeiT,yolo7}, they are not always robust\cite{Goodfellow2015ExplainingAH,Kurakin2017AdversarialML}, which means there are gaps to true human-level vision.
-Hence, instead of revolving around performances on generalization errors, which corresponds to \textit{visual acuity} in the author's analogy, we take a step back and ask: \textit{What are the aspects that we missed?} Inspired by the aforementioned neuroscience and ophthalmology literature, our answer is to study \textit{contrast sensitivity} for machine vision.
+Unlike various early visual perception tests for human vision, machine vision often goes directly to recognition tasks.
+Although DNN models reach human-level performances on diverse visual recognition tasks \cite{BeiT, yolo7, wang2022internimage}, they are not always robust \cite{Goodfellow2015ExplainingAH,hendrycks2019robustness,chen2023book}, which means there are \textit{notable gaps to true human-aligned vision}.
+Hence, instead of revolving around performances on generalization errors, we take a step back and ask: \textit{What are the fundamental aspects that current studies overlooked?} Inspired by the neuroscientific literature, our answer is to study \textit{how color vision affects machine visual recognition}, as an important \textit{first step} to bridge the gap.
+Prior works have touched on the related \textit{contrast sensitivity} concept \cite{li2022contrast, akbarinia2023contrast} and \citet{olah2020an} visualizes early CNN layers to hint color's role.
+But due to the lack of proper datasets, they \textit{did not} evaluate DNNs' \textit{color vision} behavior that affects visual recognition.